Intro

 We will call this minimum radius of safety.
 Note how

-We can now draw this safety circles together with the
+We can now draw this safety circles together with the curves.
+Notice that the bigger k the better the disk does on saving rendering or pixel counting time.

 External bound